-Consultative Process
+2.0 Consultative Process

-As part of the consultative process required under the Litter Pollution Act 1997 as amended, Clare County Council sought public participation in the drafting and development of the new Litter Management Plan 2019-2021.
+As part of the consultative process required under the Litter Pollution Act 1997 as amended, Clare County Council will seek public participation in the drafting and development of the new Litter Management Plan 2019-2021.

-A pre consultation process commenced on 24th September 2018, following presentation to the Environment and Transportation Strategic Policy Committee of Clare Co Council of the proposal to invite submissions on the preparation of a Litter Management Plan.
-Public participation in the consultation process was sought through contact with the following:
+A pre consultation process commenced on 24th September 2018, following presentation to the Environment and Transportation Strategic Policy Committee of Clare Co Council of the proposal to invite submissions on the preparation of a Litter Management Plan to the Environment and Transportation SPC of Clare Co Council.
+Public participation in the consultation process will be sought through contact with the following:

 - Environment and Transportation Strategic Policy Committee

 - Members of Clare County Council

 - Voluntary groups and organizations

+- Chambers of Commerce

 - Clare County Council staff

-Public notice of Draft Litter Management Plan 2019-2021 was advertised in the local media and the formal Public Consultation Process commenced once advertised.
-A number of submissions were received and these were considered as part of the process.
+Public notice of Draft Litter Management Plan 2019-2021 will be advertised in the local media and the formal Public Consultation Process will commence once advertised.
+Copies of the draft Litter Management Plan will be available at Council offices, public libraries and on the Council's website.